 · Volume indices of real expenditure per inhabitant.

-PPPs are produced in accordance with the final expenditure classification of the European Standard of Accounts (ESA 2010).
-PPPs are classified by type of final expenditure - actual individual consumption expenditure, actual collective consumption expenditure and capital expenditure - and, in the case of actual individual consumption expenditure, by purchaser - households, non-profit institutions serving households (NPISHs) and general government.
-The prices underlying the calculation of PPPs adhere to the definitions, concepts, classifications and accounting rules of ESA 2010.
+PPPs are produced in accordance with the final expenditure classification of the European Standard of Accounts (ESA '2010).
+PPPs are classified by type of final expenditure - actual individual consumption expenditure (AIC), actual collective consumption expenditure and capital expenditure - and, in the case of actual individual consumption expenditure, by purchaser - households (HAICP), non-profit institutions serving households (NPISHs) and general government.
+The prices underlying the calculation of PPPs adhere to the definitions, concepts, classifications and accounting rules of ESA '2010.

 Basic headings and analytical categories